 - predict and/or explain the outcome of crosses between individuals for each possible combination of dominant and recessive alleles of the same gene - make informed judgements about the social and ethical issues concerning the use of stem cells from embryos in medical research and treatments - make informed judgements about the economic, social and ethical issues concerning embryo screening.

 Data may be given for unfamiliar contexts.

 B2.7.1 Cell division

-a) In body cells the chromosomes are normally found in pairs.
-Body cells divide by mitosis.
+- a) In body cells the chromosomes are normally found in pairs.
+Body cells divide by mitosis. - b) The chromosomes contain the genetic information.